Home/Facial Enhancement Procedures/Otoplasty (Ear Surgery)

 What is the Recovery Period from Otoplasty Like?

 There will be some bruising and swelling after ear surgery, and a dressing will need to be worn for a few days after the procedure.
 You will also be fitted for a soft headband to protect the ears during sleep and help aid in the recovery process.
-Most patients can resume normal daily routines after about one week; however, it’s important that the ears are protected from harm for several weeks after surgery to ensure they have healed completely and can retain their new positioning.
+Most patients can resume normal daily routines after about one to two weeks; however, it’s important that the ears are protected from harm for a few months after surgery to ensure they have healed completely and can retain their new positioning.

 How Long Will Otoplasty Results Last?